markkachai/Citi-Bike-Case-Study/README.md

 ### Results/Findings
 ---
 The analysis results are summarized as follows:
-1. R
-2. R
+1. On average, evenings have a higher demand than mornings.
+2. On average, demand slightly decreases during the weekend for both times of day.
+3. Our multiple linear regression model explains 89.56% of the variance in our data.
+4. Given our five stations, the best initial allocation of bikes is 3,427 bikes.

 ### Proposed Solution and Business Model
 ---
-Based on the analysis, we know evenings have the highest demand of
+Based on the analysis, we recommend the following actions:
 -

 ### Limitations